jfredinh/starrynight/docs/architecture/07_architecture_for_biologists.md

 StarryNight's architecture enables a research workflow that addresses the requirements of analyzing optical pooled screening data:

+FIXME: Comment: Not sure what the above sentence mean.
+I feel like this section is more about specifying what parameters can be set rather than what the general workflow is?

 1. **Experiment Configuration** - Specifying the parameters relevant to the research:
     - Experimental design settings
     - Image acquisition parameters